 For starters, Christmas answers the Marcionites.
 The Marcionites wanted to sever Christian faith from anything Jewish.
 The “Old Testament” was the sacrificial lamb of the Marcionites, it had to go.
 The Christian Church has always struggled with the ghost of Marcion.
 Through various ways and means the Hebraic origin and content of the faith has been minimized and outright rejected at times.
 The most glaring example is Nazism.
 Many Church Fathers struggled with anti-semiticism.
 But to their credit the Fathers knew it was, and is, impossible to have Jesus the Messiah without David and Abraham coming along for the ride.

 Christmas, the season of the birth of Jesus, proclaims as clearly as anything ever could several radically important truths to the Christian faith.
 First and foremost, Jesus is, not was, a Jew.
 The Gospel cannot be divorced from Israel.
-It is hard to find something that stresses the Jewishness of the Messiah more than telling a story of his circumcision in the temple on the eighth day of his life.
+It is hard to find something that stresses the Jewishness of the Messiah more than telling a story of the “son of David’s” circumcision in the temple on the eighth day of his life.
 “Christmas” tells the good news of the One “born King of the Jews.”
 Before he is Lord of all, he was born King of the Jews.
 The Messiah is Jewish.
 The church simply cannot forget this.

 In a culture that was rabidly anti-Jewish, including many of the Church Fathers, Christmas puts the breaks on rejection of Israel and the Hebrew Bible.
 To reject the history of Israel is tantamount to rejecting Jesus himself.
 Christmas preaches this.

 The birth narratives of Matthew 1-2 and Luke 1-2, Christmas, reveal that the Gospel begins with what people today call the “Old Testament.”
 There is no Good News without Abraham, David … the Messiah is, before he is anything else, the King of the Jews.
 This is the ever present doctrinal message of Christmas.
 We must never forget this.

 Jesus is a Real Human Being